-- 1. The 120VAC power wiring to each Ethernet or Remote Site controller shall be a dedicated run, with a separate breaker.
+- 1. Wiring must be done in compliance with local and National Electrical Codes.
+The 120 vac power wiring to each Field Panel shall be a dedicated run, with a separate breaker.
 Each run will include a separate hot, neutral, and ground wire.
 The ground wire will terminate at the breaker panel ground.
 This circuit will not feed any other circuit or device.
-Safety circuits must be 24v hard wired. - 2.
+Air Handling Equipment Safety Shutdown Circuits must be 24v hard wired according to the Diagram, titled AHU Standard Safety Circuit Wiring, included in this document. - 2.
 Conduit in finished areas will be concealed in ceiling cavity spaces, plenums, furred spaces, and wall construction.
 For masonry walls, metallic surface raceways maybe used.
-All surface raceway in finished areas must be color matched to the existing finish within the limitations of standard manufactured colors.
+All surface raceway in finished areas must be color matched to the existing finish within the limitations of standard manufactured colors. - 3.
+Wiring is to be kept a minimum of six (6) inches from hot water, steam, or condensate piping.

-February 2023

-- 3. Wiring is to be kept a minimum of six (6) inches from hot water, steam, or condensate piping.
 Where sensor wires leave the conduit system, they are to be protected by a plastic insert. - 4.
-Control air tubing shall be run concealed wherever possible, properly supported, and installed in a neat and workmanlike manner.
-Piping drooped across building structure or laid on ceiling will not be permitted.
-Copper or plastic tubing may be run exposed in occupied areas only with University approval. - 5.
 All Power, input/output wiring, and Communication wiring must be stranded and conform with the equipment manufacturers specifications.
-VFD's may utilize BACnet communications but input/output wiring must be hard wired. - 6.
-All input/output wiring must use a WHITE insulation jacket. - 7.
-All MSTP Communication wiring must use an ORANGE insulation jacket. - 8.
-All Ethernet Cable must be at least CAT6 and must use a BLUE insulation jacket. - 9.
+VFD's may utilize BACnet communications but input/output wiring must be hard wired.
+Motor devices should have both command and status wires.
+All devices must use the appropriate number of conductors in a single wire jacket.
+For example: you may not use 2 sets of 2 conductor wire for a 3 or 4 conductor device. - 5.
+All input/output wiring must have a WHITE insulation jacket. - 6.
+All MSTP Communication wiring must use an ORANGE insulation jacket and utilize the proper network terminators per the manufacturer's specifications. - 7.
+All 24-volt power wiring must have a BLACK insulation jacket utilizing RED as hot and BLACK as the common. - 8.
+All Ethernet Cable and Devices must meet the criteria labelled 27 15 01 below per ISU Facilities Standards Section 27 00 00.
+More info can be found in the ISU Facilities Standards.

+- 9. Section 27 15 01: The data station cable shall be a blue, plenum rated, UL listed as Type CMP meeting NEC Section 800.
+The data cable must exceed Category 6 Performance and have guaranteed swept test parameters through 400Mz.
+Data cable must also guarantee the following: Guaranteed Min PSACR @ 250MHz 11.2dB; Guaranteed PSNEXT headroom of 7 dB over TIA 1-250MHz, guaranteed Min. of 41.10 dB at 350MHz; Guaranteed IL headroom of 2.2% over TIA 1-250MHz, and guaranteed Max. of 42.01 dB at 400MHz; use of an X central member.
+All terminations must comply with manufacturer's specifications.
+Belden 3613 cat6 wire.
+Cat6 cable is attached, and it is the 3613 D15U1000 Blue.
+BRAND ONLY Belden. - 10.
+Installing contractor must provide documented proof of data cable testing after installation and prior to University Personnel allowing connection to the network. - 11.
 All Modbus Communication wiring must use a YELLOW insulation jacket.